How do I know if you've received my application?

 All offers are subject to the University's standard terms and conditions.
 If you wish to take up your offer of a place, you should follow the instructions provided in your offer email.
 If you’ve applied via UCAS, you should accept your offer via UCAS Track when advised by UCAS to do so.

 I have a conditional offer and have received my results.
-Who should I send them to?
+Who should I send them

 If you've applied through UCAS for a full-time undergraduate course starting in September and have taken A levels, AS levels, Diploma, BTEC, SQA or Irish Leaving Certificate qualifications in early summer, UCAS will send your results directly to us.
 If you’ll be receiving results for qualifications other than these, please upload good quality scanned copies of your qualifications to your record in the applicant portal.
 Please do not send original certificates or result slips through the post.
 If you’re accepted and you come to enrol at the University, you will show the original documents on enrolment.

 I'm worried I won't achieve the grades specified on the conditions of my offer.
-What should I do?